-Formal review of the Head and Neck Cancer QPIs were undertaken in November 2017.
+Formal review of the Head and Neck Cancer QPIs was undertaken for the first time in November 2017.
 A Formal Review Group was convened, chaired by Mr Andrew McMahon, Consultant Colorectal Cancer Surgeon.
-Membership of this group included Clinical Leads from the three Regional Cancer Networks.
-Membership of this group can be found in appendix 3.
+Membership of this group included Clinical Lead's from the three Regional Cancer Networks and can be found in appendix 3.